racket/racket/build.md

 hobbled until native libraries from the `"racket-win32-i386"` or `"racket-win32-x86_64"` package are installed.

-On all platforms, from the top-level makefile, `JOB_OPTIONS` as a makefile variable and `PLT_SETUP_OPTIONS` as an environment variable are passed on to the `raco setup` that is used to build minimal-Racket libraries.
+On all platforms, from the top-level makefile, the `PLT_SETUP_OPTIONS` makefile variable is passed on to the `raco setup` that is used to build minimal-Racket libraries.
 See the documentation for `raco setup` for information on the options.
+(The `JOB_OPTIONS` makefile variable is also passed on, but it is meant to be set by some makefile targets when `CPUS` is non-empty.)

 For cross compilation, add configuration options to `CONFIGURE_ARGS="<options>"` as described in the `"README.txt"` of